 A critical clarification upfront: vendor chargebacks in distribution are not the same as customer payment chargebacks.
 When a distributor files a vendor chargeback, it is submitting a cost-recovery claim against a manufacturer under the terms of a pricing program.
 This has nothing to do with credit card disputes or customer payment reversals.
 The terms are frequently conflated in search results and vendor documentation, which creates real confusion for finance teams trying to research their own processes.

 The financial stakes of getting this workflow right are significant.
-According to financial data compiled by NYU Stern, food wholesalers operate on an average net profit margin of just 1.17 percent.
-At that margin, even modest amounts of uncaptured vendor rebates or misapplied chargebacks represent a material hit to profitability.
-A $50,000 annual shortfall in recovered credits requires roughly $4.3 million in additional revenue to replace at that margin.
+According to IFDA industry facts, the median net profit margin of a foodservice distribution business was 2.9% in 2023.
+At that margin, a $50,000 annual shortfall in recovered credits requires roughly $1.7 million in additional revenue to replace.
 Precision in the distributor chargeback process is not an optimization exercise; it is a profit protection requirement.

 Types of Vendor Cost-Recovery Programs in Wholesale Distribution